azist/azos/src/Azos/Scripting/Dsl/readme.md

 - **Delay : Step** - Runs a step with a delay in `Seconds`

 - **LoadModule : Step** - Loads a module and resolves dependencies.
+The module gets registered with container scope context which will clean up all of the owned resources upon its exit

 - **Impersonate : Step** - Impersonates a session with credentials using `Auth` (Basic Auth) or by `Id` and `Pwd`.